Car accident in Des Moines Iowa? Our car accident attorney Des Moines IA can help:

 This method of comparing fault holds true unless you are found to be more at fault for the accident than the other driver.
 If you are found to be even 50.0001 percent at fault, you will recover nothing.

 It is due, in part, to the way Iowa courts view liability that makes hiring an experienced attorney so crucial.
 Often, the smallest detail or piece of evidence can make the difference between a successful case and a losing case.
-The car accident attorney Des Moines IA trusts has years of experience reviewing and analyzing accident scenes and turning what seems like a hopeless cause into a winning case.
+The car accident lawyer Des Moines IA trusts has years of experience reviewing and analyzing accident scenes and turning what seems like a hopeless cause into a winning case.

 Evidence to gather after a car accident: